 I used the Design Thinking for Educators framework to conduct face-to-face workshops.
 Design thinking is quite an interesting approach as it enables the researcher to establish empathy, curiosity, constructiveness and a good rapport with the participants; see the problems and challenges through the eyes of participants; is designed specifically for K-12 schools; its structured approach through use of spaces and phases enables the researcher to raise awareness on the use of OER and ICTs in a more active and collaborative fashion; and this approach holds the potential to tap into the capacity of individual teachers to solve current school problems beyond conventional problem solving techniques and to bring out divergent thinking.
 Overall, the use of this approach afforded me an invaluable opportunity to understand better the problems and challenges the teachers in this particular setting face on a daily basis.

 I have already developed the online ODC, which is focused on teaching teachers how to locate, use, adapt, remix and license OER using open licenses and Creative Commons licenses.
 The course is a very practical hands-on course and is currently being hosted on the Moodle site of the Federal University of Paraná (UFPR).
 The course is unique and the first of its kind in Brazil inasmuch as it offers teachers an opportunity to learn how to use and create OER through step-by-step video tutorials and other collaborative activities such as Wikis and discussion forums.
+The course was developed based on some effective practices for TPD and a mix of different learning theories: cognitivist/behaviorist, constructivist, andragogy, CoPs and a fractionlet of connectivist theories.

 In August I will be on site again to conduct focus groups aimed at assessing the overall quality and quantity of the intervention.
 Subsequently, all data will be triangulated and I hope findings will provide insight into what kind of TPD works in terms of OER uptake in this particular context.